King Charles III Australia tour: Royal watchers warn his trip Down Under is a big sign he is barely holding on

 So, by all estimates, this will be a ‘smile and wave’ affair with all the pomp and ceremony that the late Queen was rather adept at.

-To put it bluntly, it’s a show to quiet any wayward rumblings about the chances of Australia becoming a Republic.
+It’s very clearly a show to remind the people that we’re happy little Vegemites in the Commonwealth pantry.
+No doubt, it’s a bid to subtly quiet any wayward rumblings about Australia becoming a Republic.
 Not that there’s been all that much all that recently, but the simmering disquiet about our head of state never really goes away.

 Australia (and the world, even beyond the Commonwealth countries) seemed to have a sentimental attachment to the Queen that Charles hasn’t been able to capture yet.

-No doubt tilting the metaphorical crown at his people during this 11-day sojourn is some kind of bid to foster goodwill.
+Tipping the crown at his people during this nine-day sojourn is a classic bid to foster goodwill.
+And, no doubt, we’ll lap it up.